shashankP05/emotion-activation-visualization/README.md

 ## Notes
 - The GUI (`gui.py`) is optional and not required for activation map visualization.
-- The Haar Cascade XML file is included for possible face detection but is not used in the current notebooks.

 ## Main Intention
 **Visualize Activation Maps:**
 - Description: Visualize activation maps to understand which image regions activate CNN filters for emotion detection.
-- Guidelines: You can use any of your pre-trained models for this task.
-GUI is not necessary.